 Introduction

-Semester 2 Computation in Design embarked us on a learning journey segmented into 4 parts, each with a unique element to be discovered.
 The 4-part journey conducted in the form of workshops provided us with the foundation and fundamentals of computation in the world of design, waiting for us to explore more.
-This website collates all the outcomes from in-class exercises and activities conducted.

 My name is Dennis Fong, from BA Design Communication Y1.
 Enjoy!